 When importing data into Datameer, it is important to know which type of data you are importing or need to import.
 When using your data within workbooks, certain Datameer functions only work with certain types of data.
 Congruently, certain functions return only a specific type of data.

-Also there are data requirements when using dashboard widgets to visualize your data.
+Also there are data requirements when using infographic widgets to visualize your data.

 64-Bit integer value

 Unlimited integer value